 - Tool Cabinet – focuses more deeply on machine skills for furniture construction.
 Each student builds a tool cabinet that involves a myriad of machine-cut joints and shaping techniques using the table saw, router, slot mortiser, shaper, and other equipment.
 (3 weeks)

 - CNC – introduces digital milling technology to the furniture making process and engages students in CNC programming and operation.
 (1 week)

 - Finishing – covers coloring, working with hand-applied finishes such as varnish, shellac, and oil, and professional techniques for applying spray lacquers.
 (1 week)

 - Drawing for Design – students improve their abilities to sketch, develop designs, and create rendered perspective drawings with both pencil on paper and CAD.
 (1 week)

-- Turning – students learn spindle, faceplate, and end grain turning techniques for making furniture components such as legs and pulls, plus products such as bowls and platters.
+- Turning – students learn spindle, faceplate, and end-grain turning techniques for making furniture components, such as legs and pulls, plus items such as bowls and platters.
 (1 week)